hemantksingh/messup-learn/Tools/Logging and monitoring.md

 # Logging

-Application logging requires you to think about
+## What is the log?

+The business value of log data cannot be under estimated.
+Error logs tell developers what went wrong in their applications.
+User event logs give product managers insights on usage.
+If the CEO has a question about the next quarter’s revenue forecast, the answer ultimately comes from payment/CRM logs.

+Apache Kafka Architect Jay Kreps starts with the question - "What is the log?" and has written about [storing and processing log data](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).
+For steps before storing and processing data you need a [unified logging layer](https://www.oreilly.com/content/the-log-the-lifeblood-of-your-data-pipeline/) - a pluggable architecture that can take data input from various sources and output the data to multiple destinations.

 ## What to log?

+Building applications requires you to think about what to log?
 The quality of the design and code structure affects the quality of your logging code.
 Public APIs with coarse grained interfaces are important logging boundaries.
 Consider logging

 * Entry and exit points of the application e.g. API endpoints, outgoing network calls, DB interactions.
 * Boundaries where crucial business decisions are made in the code and the execution flow can take multiple paths.